i2Nav-WHU/Wheel-INS/README.md

 The code is released under GPLv3 license.

 ## Acknowledgement
-We would like to thank i2Nav group for sharing [KF-GINS](https://github.com/i2Nav-WHU/KF-GINS), which is referenced by this code.
+We would like to thank the [i2Nav group](http://i2nav.cn/) for sharing [KF-GINS](https://github.com/i2Nav-WHU/KF-GINS), which is referenced by this code.

 For any questions, please feel free to contact Mr. Yibin Wu (ybwu at whu.edu.cn) or Dr. Jian Kuang (kuang at whu.edu.cn).